KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 Vulkan 1.1 or later is required because the GPU instrumentation code uses SPIR-V 1.3 features.
 Vulkan 1,1 is required to ensure that SPIR-V 1.3 is available.

+### Buffer Device Address

+GPU-AV requires buffer device address support.
+This is to enable more efficient validation for applications that make heavy use of descriptor indexing.
+It also will allow GPU-AV to eventually support VK_EXT_descriptor_buffer.

 ### Descriptor Types